 How to Get the Right KYC AML Platform in Hong Kong

 With the country being one of the world’s biggest financial hubs in trade and finance, the Fintech 2050 strategy is a welcomed encouragement for digitization and modernization in fintech companies and financial institutions, but this modernization can be a double-edged sword that can harm many businesses when not handled properly.
-The most common issues financial institutions would have to look out for is money-laundering and fraud.
+The most common issues financial institutions would have to look out for are money laundering and fraud.

 To avoid these two things, Hong Kong has AML and KYC regulations to ensure that individuals and companies are kept safe from becoming victims of money laundering.